General dental carePRINT PAGE

 - Children and Young people, up to 17 years of age may receive free dental via the Child Dental Benefit Scheme

 Remember: Take your child to see a dentist no later than 2 years of age.

-How to make an appointment
+How to make an appointment?

-You may prefer to access treatment at a public dental teaching clinic where there are no fees and usually shorter waiting times for eligible patients.
-Find out more about public dental teaching clinics >>
+You may prefer to get treatment at a public dental teaching clinic.
+There are no fees and often shorter waiting times at the Public Dental Teaching Clinics.